kura/yarg/docs/source/testing.rst

 Testing
 =======

-Yarg uses the built-in `unittest` framework for Python and uses `nose` as the test rig.
+Yarg uses the built-in `unittest` framework for Python and uses `pytest` as the test rig.

 Running the tests using the Makefile